-What is the purpose of a short term rental agreement?
+What’s the purpose of a short-term rental agreement?

-Note that short term rental agreements are much different than in a traditional real estate lease.
-Short term rental guests typically have less protections than long-term tenants.
+Note that short-term rental agreements are much different than in a traditional real estate lease.
+Short-term rental guests typically have fewer protections than long-term tenants.
 There are also few (or none at all) landlord and tenant obligations like in a long-term rental.
 That means you can load your agreements with many more stipulations that favor you (regardless if you’re a manager or property owner.)

-If you’re renting your property through sites like Airbnb, Vrbo, or Booking.com, then put simply, no you don’t.
-These property rental sites have their own vacation rental agreements that are written into their terms and conditions.
-However, these short rental agreements are incredibly broad and don’t cover important specifics related to your property.
+If you’re renting your property through sites like Airbnb, Vrbo, or Booking.com, then put simply, no you don’t need a short-term rental agreement.
+Why?
+These OTAs have their own agreements, written into their terms and conditions.
+However, these short rental agreements tend to be incredibly broad and don’t cover important specifics related to your property.

 If you’re hosting guests outside of a third-party platform, like through a direct booking site, then some sort of vacation rental contract is necessary assurance in the event that something goes awry.

-Regardless of what platform you’re using, asking guests to sign what is essentially a short term lease is never a bad idea.
+Regardless of what platform you’re using, asking guests to sign what is essentially a short-term lease is never a bad idea.
 The agreement makes sure that the renters have actually read your conditions for their stay and mitigates the risk of a potential disagreement or miscommunication.
-It holds both parties accountable for the terms of the vacation rental contract.
+It operates as a legally binding document and holds both parties accountable for the terms of the vacation rental contract.
 It also shows your commitment as a property host to fairness and professionalism.

-- Full names, addresses, and contact information (email and phone numbers) of both the property host and the guest tenant
+- Full names, addresses, and contact information (email and phone numbers) of both the property host and the guest.

 - The arrival and departure date of the stay (sometimes called the rental period)